 On November 18, 2009, the Research Foundation of the State University of New York (SUNY) filed an action against Nektar in the United States District Court for the Northern District of New York.
 SUNY seeks to recover amounts it alleges it is owed pursuant to a technology licensing contract between Nektar and SUNY.
 On May 15, 2013, the court granted Nektar's motion for summary judgment regarding SUNY's claim for specific performance, granted SUNY summary judgment regarding one of the milestone payments at issue, and otherwise denied Nektar's motion for summary judgment and SUNY's motion for partial summary judgment.
 As a result of the granting of SUNY's summary judgment regarding one of the milestone payments at issue, in the three months ended June 30, 2013, we accrued a contingent liability of \$3.0 million (inclusive of interest).
 The court's decision is not a final judgment and we continue to dispute SUNY's claims, which we believe are without merit.
-We expect that a trial will be scheduled in the first half of 2014.
-Other than the \$3.0 million liability at June 30, 2013 noted above, no reasonable estimate of the possible loss or range of loss can be made at this time and no other liabilities have been recorded for this matter in our Condensed Consolidated Balance Sheets at either June 30, 2013 or December 31, 2012.
+The trial is currently scheduled to start in the first quarter of 2014.
+Other than the approximately \$3.0 million liability noted above, no reasonable estimate of the possible loss or range of loss can be made at this time and no other liabilities have been recorded for this matter in our Condensed Consolidated Balance Sheets at either September 30, 2013 or December 31, 2012.